 No!
 You can stay in a tent, pop-up, or RV camper.
-There are nine spaces with electric and water hook-ups.
+There are nine spaces with electric, sewer, and water hook-ups.
+There are other spots with electric and water but no sewer.
 There also are two camper bath houses with private restrooms and showers.
 There are a limited number of motel rooms at Lake Swan Camp as well.

 You can stay in a hotel in Gainesville or at a nearby campground (but there is a $4.00 per person per day fee is you stay off-site).
 But we highly recommend that you stay each night as long as possible, as the evenings will be great times of fellowship for teens, children, singles, and adults!